DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 ## Debugging Tests

-Tests can be debugged with Xdebug usin the bug-like icon in the test explorer view.
+Tests can be debugged with Xdebug by clicking the bug-like icon in the test explorer view.
 Tests can be debugged one at a time, it is not possible to debug all tests at once.
 The debugging process is the same as [standard debugging](Debug).

 ![Test Explorer](imgs/test-debug.gif)